Vetledrage/WeatherApp/MODELING.md

    - **Location Change**: If there's an error during the location change (e.g., the city searched by the user doesn't exist), the error is handled by showing a popup error message indicating that the location is not found, please try again, and will be sent back to the search section.

-The flowchart comprehensively illustrates the operational flow of a weather application, highlighting how it manages data retrieval, user inputs, and system errors to ensure a seamless user experience.
+In the flowchart will attempt to illustrates the operational flow of our weather application: how it manages the data retrieval, user inputs, and eventual system errors that could emerge.

 ```mermaid
 flowchart TD